-Perhaps you adore their high energy levels, quirky personalities, and their fishy strolls around the house!
+Perhaps you adore their high energy levels, quirky personalities, and fishy strolls around the house!

-These wacky, zany, and sometimes-weird high-energy cat breeds have ways to bring a spark and tons of laughter into your home.
+These wacky, zany, and sometimes weird most active cat breeds have ways to bring a spark and tons of laughter into your home.

 Let’s look at seven of the most energetic kitties who’d love to be your pals for life and the reasons for their hyperactivity below.